 Here are some tips to help you keep your jewellery looking its best so you can enjoy wearing it for years.
 Each jewellery comes with a complimentary quality storage bag.
 Storing your jewellery individually in each airtight bag helps reduce tarnishing, prevent scratches or tangles.
 Your jewellery should be kept in a dark, cool and dry place.
 Do not let your jewellery come into contact with any chemical products.
 Remove jewellery when showering, bathing or swimming.
 Apply lotion, body oils, cosmetics, hairspray and perfume before wearing your jewellery.
 Always remember that your jewellery should be the last thing you put on and the first thing you take off when dressing.

-To clean your gold filled, rose gold filled and bronze jewellery, carefully polish it with a soft, non-abrasive and lint-free cloth; this helps maintain or bring back its shine.
+To clean 14k gold fill, 14k rose gold fill and bronze jewellery, carefully polish it with a soft, non-abrasive and lint-free cloth; this helps maintain or bring back its shine.
 If necessary, you can soak your jewellery in a mild, ammonia- and phosphate-free liquid soap and warm water solution for 1-3 minutes.
 Remove and gently brush the jewellery with a soft toothbrush.
 Carefully rinse the jewellery with clean warm water and then thoroughly dry with a soft cloth.
 Any remaining moisture will dull your jewellery.

 Let's talk about the beauty of sterling silver jewellery.
 Do you know, you can avoid tarnish by wearing your sterling silver jewellery often.
 The oils in your skin will “clean” the silver and keep it looking shiny.
 With care, sterling silver can keep its brilliance for years and years!
 Here are some natural and homemade silver cleaner I find useful to bring their shine back.